JosBouma/nuxt3-stockfish/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 and Stockfish GUI

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup